erlangxk/mockAPI/mockoon-server/README.md

 ```
 mockoon-server
-├── data.json                  # mock response and other configurations for the Mockoon
+├── data.json                 # Mock response and other configurations for Mockoon
 ├── package.json              # npm configuration file
+├── Dockerfile                # Docker container configuration
+├── docker-compose.yml        # Docker Compose configuration
 ├── .gitignore                # Files and directories to ignore by Git
 └── README.md                 # Documentation for the project
 ```

 ## Setup Instructions

+### Standard Setup

 1. Clone the repository:
    ```